alinggolee/alinggolee.github.io/data/W12/content-en.md

 # Week 12｜Understanding Digital Gender-Based Violence

-## Theoretical Core: How Systems Shape Harm
+## How Systems Shape Harm

 Digital harm is not just about "bad individuals"; it is about how our digital environment is built.

-- Algorithmic Amplification: Digital platforms want to keep you scrolling.
+- Digital platforms want to keep you scrolling.
 Their algorithms often prioritize "engagement," which means provocative or harmful gendered messages often get the most views.
-- Disproportionate Impact: Digital violence does not affect everyone equally.
+- Digital violence does not affect everyone equally.
 It has a disproportionate impact on marginalized identities, reflecting existing power imbalances in our society.

-## Engaging Discussion Questions
+## EDiscussion Questions

 ### The Digital Mirror: Have you noticed how your "For You" page or feed influences your ideas about gender roles?